cjrh/vim-conda/README.md

 map <F4> :CondaChangeEnv<CR>
 ```

+When the command is executed, a `wildmenu` will appear showing the currently available Conda environments on your system.
+By selection one, the changes to `$PATH` and the embedded-python `sys.path` are made. (*Unfortunately, the key for triggering `wildmode` and moving through the wildmenu is hard-coded to `<Tab>`; I still haven't learned enough vimscript to figure out how to use a user setting.*)

-In the list of envs, you will see `root` as an option if you had previously changed to a non-root env.
+In the list of envs, you will also see `root` as an option if you had previously changed to a non-root env.
 Selecting `root` is the same as doing a `deactivate` in the sense that all the changes made previously are rolled back.

 Likewise, when you change from one environment to another, the change is clean in the sense that changes from the first env are reset, before changes for the new env are made.
 Exactly as would happen on the command line.